RichyRich515/OpenGL/README.txt

 		Toggle night vision mode

 	G (hold)
-		Speed up the game's DT by a factor of 10
+		Speed up the game's DT by a factor of 10 (BUGGY!!)